stardog-union/stardog-blog/content/posts/2017-nasa-usecase.md

 We work with NASA to build this knowledge graph, using Stardog to answer these types of questions.

-Often this means building a bottom-up, composite data model that starts as diagrams on a board, which gets translated to RDF.
-As we go through each logical relationship, we look for a positive case that proves the relationship, and an incorrect example that disproves it.
+Often this means building a bottom-up, composite data model that starts as a diagram on a board, which then get translated to RDF.
+As we go through each logical relationship, we look for a positive case that proves the relationship, and a negative cases that disprove it.

 Then the structural correctness rules in the model go into an ontology, and the examples of an issue with the data go into a
 Stardog
 [integrity constraint](https://docs.stardog.com/#_validating_constraints).
 This
 is an iterative process that introduces structure and declarative modeling in just the right amount.
-In some cases, we identify limitations in a source system.
+In some cases we identify limitations in a source system.
 For example, being able to show a cycle like the verification and analysis cycles used during the design of a spacecraft.
 In these cases, we use